VOTING PERIOD: Tuesday, April 7th to Friday, April 10th, 2026

 Hours of Work: approximately 8 hours a month

-Compensation: $225 per month
+Compensation: $225 per month (to be updated with inflation index)

 This student will work with the Executive and other Representatives to advance accessibility on campus and help to break down barriers faced by students in accessing their education at OCAD U. This student will meet approximately once per month with Campaigns & Advocacy and Diversity & Equity Directors outside board meetings.
 This student will be expected to evaluate and make recommendations on the accessibility initiatives of the SU as well as liaise with the University’s Office of Diversity, Equity, and Sustainability Initiatives (ODESI).